fbrossar25/Free-Games-Bot/README.md

 - Without any options, the bot will fetch free games on each programmed websites
 - Options are :
   - ping : basic ping response
-  - schedule : create a scheduled tasks which will run in the channel using WEEKLY_ANNOUNCE value in .env file by default.
-If cron expression or simple D:HH:MM rule is provided, will attempt to use it or fallback to default rule defined in .env file.
+  - schedule : create a scheduled tasks which will run in the channel using weeklyAnnounce value in `free-games-bot.json` config file by default.
+If cron expression or simple D:HH:MM rule is provided, will attempt to use it or fallback to default rule defined in `free-games-bot.json` config file.
 See [cron expressions here](https://crontab.guru/every-day-at-1am) to learn more about cron.
   - cancel : cancel scheduled tasks for this channel
   - next : print when the next notofications will occur
   - help : print help about the bot's command with no arguments